Washington Medicaid Definition

 The New Freedom Program was also designed to assist seniors in continuing to live in their homes.
 Among its benefits are personal care provided in the home, financial support for home modifications that enable the resident greater independence, and education and training for family caregivers.
 At the time of this writing, this program is only available in King and Pierce Counties.

-Washington also has a program called the Nurse Delegation Program which provides medical training for family caregivers to enable them to perform some of the procedures which might otherwise require a nurse visit.
-For example, family caregivers caught be taught to inject insulin or change catheters.
+Washington also has a program called the Nurse Delegation Program, which provides medical training for family caregivers to enable them to perform some of the procedures that might otherwise require a nurse visit.
+For example, family caregivers may be taught to inject insulin or change catheters.

 Washington Medicaid Alternative Care (MAC) program, which may be referred to as the Family Caregiver Support program, is another option intended to support individuals at home and their caregivers.
-It includes coverage for medical alert services, adult day care, home delivered meals and transportation.
+It includes coverage for medical alert services, adult day care, home delivered meals, and transportation.